home

 Business Hours

-The service sector in Jerusalem is open Sunday through Friday, with Friday closing earlier for the Sabbath.
-Sunday - Thursday business hours tend to be as follows:
+The service sector in Jerusalem operates Sunday through Friday, with earlier closing hours on Friday due to the Sabbath.
+Typical hours are:

 Touring